Data Center Cost: Key Considerations

 You can get fully equipped for as little as about $600 dollars per month to get started in a colocation.
 The price goes up from there, so it is important to follow these steps to make sure that you understand what you are purchasing and how much you need to purchase.
-Not all organizations are helpful with this process – we want to help with a free audit!
+Not all organizations are helpful with this process but we’re here to help with a free audit!
 Contact us for more about this!

 To the un-initiated, it can get overwhelming quickly.
-Salespeople calling your cell phone, asking for you to take tours.
-Cross connects, setup fees, network.
-There are many things to think of that can pile up quickly.
+Salespeople calling your cell phone, asking for you to take tours and decide between different cross connect, setup fees and network options.
+There’s a lot to think about, and the work can pile up quickly.

 Over-provisioning is the fastest way to blow up your IT budget.
 In the data center world we speak square feet (cabinets) and kilowatts (amps).
 Many customers make the mistake of confusing how this business is transacted, specifically in the amps area and end up significantly overpurchasing by anywhere from 200-300%.
 A project that costs 400-500 may seem viable to many, while an extra home mortgage like $1,400 per month can be the make or break difference on killing a project.

 In all truth, there are many customers who have failed at getting their initiative for an off-site data center approved because of poor initial scoping and pricing.
 This is a solvable problem.
 Having done hundreds of data center tours and sales processes, I have seen the full gamut of requirements and mistakes.
 There are some rules to remember and some ideas to help you with the start of your search.